rodtheo/RLZI/README.md

-# Relative Lempel-Ziv with Inexact Matchings (RLZI)
+# Relative Lempel-Ziv with Inexact Matchings (RLZI) - _UNDER TEST, IMPROVEMENTS AND STILL IN DEVELOPMENT (DO NOT USE IN PRODUCTION)_

 Briefly, it detects the substrings from a sample sequence S previously encountered in a reference sequence R with up to **m** mismatches spaced by at least **k** characters (where k and m are parameters).
 It belongs to the family of algorithms known as lempel-ziv parsers and its variants.